Definition of Depletion Expenses

 Some of the disadvantages are given below:

-- This method is extremely subjective, especially the estimated value of units to be extracted is difficult to calculate.
+- This method is extremely subjective, especially since the estimated value of units to be extracted is difficult to calculate.

 Conclusion